vonsivers/Water-Sensor-Project/README.md

-# Floßlände Water Sensor Project
+# Water Sensor Project

-The motivation for this project was to provide information about the water level for river surfers at Floßlände Munich.
+The motivation for this project was to provide information about the water level for river surfers.
 The sensor measures the water level and water temperature and sends the data via LoRaWAN.
 The data is then made publically available on a website.

 ![](/pics/IMG_20210402_162449.jpg)